sightsdev/sights/docs/network.md

 # Network Ports

+This is a list of network ports used by SIGHTS and related services.

 ## `:22` Secure Shell (SSH)

 SSH is enabled on the host to allow access to the underlying OS through the SSH window on the interface.
 A username and password is required for security.